latest nhpb_banner 1__compressed2

 Financial assistance programs in Indiana.

-Struggling households can be given emergency help for their bills or housing costs as well as other free items.
+Struggling households can be given emergency help for their bills, including utility, or housing costs as well as other free items.
 This may be clothes, free dental care or free access to high-speed internet.
 There is also grant money in IN to pay for auto repairs or people can be given a free car in Indiana.
 Programs will help provide low-income housing and car payment or debt help, among other resources.

 Find financial help for housing or bills, free food or stuff in IN and other resources